aai-institute/practical-ai-act/docs/conformity/instructions-for-use.md

 -   Information about the system in [general](#generic-information)
 -   Information about the system that is [specific to the model used](#model-specific-information)

 There is significant overlap between the information required for the instructions for use and the information required for the [technical documentation](technical-documentation.md) of high-risk AI systems.
+While the kind of information is the same, the intended audiences are different.
+Article 13 requires the instructions of use to be accessible and comprehensible to the deployer.
+In other words, providers must give some thought to the technical capabilities and knowledge of the deployer before drafting the instructions.

 Both documents can benefit from a structured approach to documentation, such as the use of [model cards](../engineering-practice/model-cards.md) or [experiment tracking](../engineering-practice/experiment-tracking.md).